oracle/python-oracledb/doc/src/api_manual/module.rst

 ``AuthMode``.
 They are possible values for the ``mode`` parameters of :meth:`oracledb.connect()`, :meth:`oracledb.create_pool()`, :meth:`oracledb.connect_async()`, and :meth:`oracledb.create_pool_async()`.
-These constants have deprecated the authorization modes used in cx_Oracle 8.3.
+These constants have deprecated the authorization modes used in the obsolete cx_Oracle driver.

 .. dbapiconstantextension::